sfcompute/tinynarrations/README.md

 # Tiny Narrations
-> 3 and a half years of synthetically narrated children's stories written by GPT4.
+> 3.5 years worth of synthetically narrated children's stories written by GPT4.
 Based on [TinyStories](https://arxiv.org/abs/2305.07759)

 Reference code to synthesize the dataset on an h100 node is included in the `/generations` folder.
 Data download script included at `download.py`.